 Democrats still negotiating on USMCA enforcement: Pelosi

-House speaker says she is "hoping to come near to conclusion" on the trade deal.
+House speaker says she is 'hoping to come near to conclusion' on the trade deal

 House Speaker Nancy Pelosi said Democrats are still hammering out differences with the Trump administration on enforcement mechanisms in the U.S.-Mexico-Canada Agreement.